kragen/dernocua/text/hash-consing-ropes.md

-Avery Pennarun's bupsplit and Silentbicycle’s Jumprope, used in his [Tangram][1] filesystem, are something like a hash-consed general-purpose rope structure.
+Avery Pennarun’s bupsplit and Silentbicycle’s Jumprope, used in his [Tangram][1] filesystem, are something like a hash-consed general-purpose rope structure.